zcabeto/FYP/README.md

 ------

-There is a chance that, upon running, an error in this imported model occurs just before audio generation.
-Namely:
+If a version of PyTorch>=1.7 _must_ be used (instead of version 1.6 as required), you can still use this codebase after a small edit.
+You will likely receive an error in the WaveGlow imported model as follows, and solve the issue by editing the cached /waveglow/model.py file to just delete this line.
 ```console
 File "SYSTEM/.cache/torch/hub/NVIDIA_DeepLearningExamples_torchhub/PyTorch/SpeechSynthesis/Tacotron2/waveglow/model.py", line 28, in <module>
     torch._C._jit_set_autocast_mode(False)
 AttributeError: module 'torch._C' has no attribute '_jit_set_autocast_mode'
 ```
-If you encounter this issue, which is a result of WaveGlow being built before PyTorch 1.7, a simple solution is to change the cached /waveglow/model.py file to just delete this line.